Arab, Alabama: History

-Arab was one of the towns reaching contact with the 2011 Super Outbreak of tornado activity.
+Arab was a sundown town, with a sign warning Blacks not to stay in Arab after dark and, historically, even barring them during the day.
+Ku Klux Klan material was disseminated in Arab in 2014 and 2015.

 Geography

 Arab is located at an elevation of 1100 ft on top of Brindlee Mountain, near the southwest end of the Appalachian Plateau.
 The city is primarily in southern Marshall County; a small portion extends south into Cullman County.
 U.S. Route 231 runs north-to-south through Arab, and State Route 69 runs east-to-west, through the city's business district.
 US 231 leads north 31 mi to Huntsville and south 32 mi to Oneonta, while SR 69 leads east 13 mi to Guntersville and southwest 23 mi to Cullman.

-According to the U.S. Census Bureau, the city has a total area of 13.453 sqmi, of which 13.320 sqmi are land and 0.133 sqmi, or 0.99%, are water.
+According to the United States Census Bureau, the city has a total area of 13.453 sqmi, of which 13.320 sqmi are land and 0.133 sqmi, or 0.99%, are water.
 The city lies on the Tennessee Valley Divide, with the north side draining either west to Cotaco Creek or east to Shoal Creek, both tributaries of the Tennessee River, while the south half of the city drains to the headwaters of the Mulberry Fork of the Black Warrior River, part of the Tombigbee River watershed.